 We noticed that sometimes our honey and golden syrup take a long time to pour, whereas water and milk pour almost too fast.

-We’ve done viscosity of liquids experiments before by letting the liquids flow down an inclined board.
+We’ve done viscosity experiments before by letting the liquids flow down an inclined board.

 1. marble – washed clean so that we don’t waste the fluids we’re dropping it through

 2. A selection of fluids of differing “thickness”.
 We used

 3. A container tall enough to measure the time the marble passes between two points

 - Fill your container with the fluid under investigation.
 Make two marks on the container which we will use to start and stop the stopwatch with.
 As you fill the containers notice how easily the liquid pours, can you use this information to make predications about how viscous each one is?